highvelcty/growbies/docs/source/4xfullbridge.rst

 .. image:: binary/4xfull-bridge_first_lettuce.png

 Here is the scale data over about nine days.
-The data is a bit noisy due to noise on the serial lines that will be rectified in the next prototype.
+The data is a bit noisy due to noise on the serial lines that will be fixed in the next prototype.

 .. image:: binary/4xfull-bridge_first_lettuce_9days.png